 Aberfan Disaster, 50 Years on, 1966-2016

-The story is well documented, seemingly copy/pasted most of the time (which is always a bore), so I won't go into the details except to say that on a misty Friday morning on 21 October 1966, in the village of Aberfan in Wales, a farm, a row of terraced houses and a school were engulfed by a catastrophic tidal wave of old coal mine debris, leaving 116 children dead and 28 adults.
-144 people in total.
+The story is well documented, so I won't go into the details except to say that on a misty Friday morning on 21 October 1966, in the village of Aberfan in Wales, a farm, a row of terraced houses and a school were engulfed by a catastrophic tidal wave of old coal mine debris, leaving 116 children dead and 28 adults.
+144 people in total died.

 - Adults were squashed to death and buried in their own homes.